-As of now, there is only the pw-lda f{xc} kernel available for the TDDFT calculation in aims.
-If the user wants to make use of additional f{xc} kernels he is requested to install libxc. libxc is a library of exchange-correlation functionals for density-functional theory (see [168]) available free under the Mozilla Public license from the internet.
+As of now, only the pw-lda f{xc} kernel is available for TDDFT calculation in aims, as well as other LDA lernels from libxc [182].
 2 Additionally, for the full TDDFT calculation it is possible to choose functionals at will that are available from this libxc.
-It is not required to have the DFT level calculation that generates the input energies ε for 3.76 using the same XC functional as the TDDFT calculation.
-You should really know what you are doing when you choose to experiment with different functionals and always keep in mind that the results might be unpredictable and not necessarily have any physical meaning at all.
-Nevertheless it might come in handy to be able to mix different hybrid functionals or do a DFT ground state calculation with a functional that does not provide and f{xc} and still be able to do a TDDFT calculation on top of that when switching to functionals that do provide an f{xc} .
+Importantly, the initial DFT calculation that generates the input energies ε for 3.95 is not restricted to only the same XC functional as the subsequent LR-TDDFT calculation.
+Different ground state functionals can be employed, though we recommend careful benchmarking for any new combination.
+For example, it might come in handy to be able to mix different hybrid functionals or do a DFT ground state calculation with a functional that does not provide an f{xc} kernel and still be able to perform a TDDFT calculation on top of that using the supported LR-TDDFT f{xc} kernel.